srg-imperial/GrayC/ISSTA-2023-AE/README.md

 2. remove-parens (Git version: 1b2c68e): https://github.com/mc-imperial/remove-parens
 3. Regexp based tool for mutating generic source code across numerous languages (for evaluation against other approaches): https://github.com/agroce/universalmutator/releases/tag/v1.0.18

-You can then continue an follow the instructions in X.
+You can then need to continue and follow the instructions in "VI.
+Reusability of GrayC - Additional details" (the last part of this README.md file).

 ## II.C Steps to check the basic functionality of the artifact